ambisinister/noclip-memory-palace/README.md

 `Numpad 5` | Immediately stop all orbiting (requries Orbit or Ortho camera modes) `Numpad 2`/`Numpad 4`/`Numpad 6`/`Numpad 8` | Snap view to front/left/right/top view (requires Orbit camera mode) `F` | Not sure what this key does, let me know if you figure it out

-## Third-Party Credits

-All icons you see are from [The Noun Project](https://thenounproject.com/), used under Creative Commons CC-BY:
-* Truncated Pyramid by Bohdan Burmich
-* Images by Creative Stall
-* Help by Gregor Cresnar
-* Open by Landan Lloyd
-* Nightshift by mikicon
-* Layer by Chameleon Design
-* Sand Clock by James
-* Line Chart by Shastry
-* Search by Alain W.
-* Save by Prime Icons
-* Overlap by Zach Bogart
-* VR by Fauzan Adaiima
-* Play Clapboard by Yoyon Pujiyono
-* Undo by Numero Uno
-* Redo by Numero Uno
-* Zoom In by Tanvir Islam
-* Zoom Out by Tanvir Islam